markcheret/footnotes/readme.txt

 = 1.2.2 =
 - Bugfix: WYSIWYG editor and plain text editor buttons insert footnote short code correctly (also if defined like html tag)
 - Update: The admin can decide which "I love footnotes" text (or not text) will be displayed in the footer
-- Add: Buttons next to the reference label to expand/collapse the reference container if set to "collapse by default"
+- Adding: Buttons next to the reference label to expand/collapse the reference container if set to "collapse by default"
 - Bugfix: Replace footnote short code
 - Update: Combined buttons for the "collapse/expand" reference container